oneli-jayodya/New_portfolio/README.md

 # New_portfolio
-This is my portfolio, that include home, about, education, skills, projects and contact.
+My portfolio including home, about, education, skills, projects, and contact us